-Concerned your compulsive overeating is an addiction?
+Are you concerned your compulsive overeating is a food addiction?
 Not sure if the cause is emotional, physical, or maybe just a habit?
 How would you know if it’s a food addiction or sugar addiction?
 Or, could it be a behavior addiction, instead?

-• Ever wondered if you have a true food addiction, similar to an alcohol addiction in an alcoholic?
+• Does it feel like a true addiction, similar to an alcohol addiction in an alcoholic?

 • Once you start eating do you feel out of control with food?